Barski-lab/sc-seq-analysis/README.md

 [![Build Status](https://travis-ci.com/Barski-lab/scRNA-Seq-Analysis.svg?branch=main)](https://travis-ci.com/Barski-lab/scRNA-Seq-Analysis)
 # scRNA-Seq-Analysis

-**For detailed Tutorial on how to use this set of workflows refer to the [Documenations](https://barski-lab.github.io/scRNA-Seq-Analysis/) page.**
+**For detailed tutorial on how to use this set of workflows refer to the [Documenations](https://barski-lab.github.io/scRNA-Seq-Analysis/) page.**

 This repository contained CWL pipelines for scRNA-Seq data analysis.
 Each of the following command line tools was wrapped into CWL compatible format and combined into the workflows.